tomgetsetuk/tomgetsetuk/README.md

 Here are some ideas to get you started:
 -->

-### As Lecturer in Art, Design & Media, Coding, Cybersecurity, Digital Marketing and a Senior Creative, I have a broad range of skills and plenty of experience.
+### As Lecturer in Coding, Cybersecurity, Digital Marketing, Art, Design & Media (and a Senior Creative), I have a broad range of skills and plenty of experience.
 I teach, create, code and develop streamlined workflows.
-My aim is always to support and inspire while leveraging the latest technology to efficiently deliver great results.
+### My aim is always to support and inspire while leveraging the latest technology to efficiently deliver great results.
 Over 25 years experience juggling projects, to brief and to deadline, for a variety of renowned organisations.

 - 🔭 I’m currently working on... myself
 - 🌱 I’m currently learning... patience